 Lastly is the Hollandaise.
 I like to use this recipe, which uses an emulsion blender to blend everything together in less than a minute.
 But you can use a different recipe/method if you have one.

-Smother the toast, meat and poached eggs in hollandaise and enjoy your homemade Eggs Benedict!Print
+Smother the toast, meat and poached eggs in hollandaise, add some creative toppings, and enjoy your homemade Eggs Benedict!Print

 Gluten Free Eggs Benedict

 A Breakfast Classic of poached eggs, Canadian bacon, and hollandaise sauce.
 Made Gluten free.

 - Yield: 2

 - Cuisine: American

 - 2 TBS Butter

 - 4 Slices Canadian Bacon

 - 4 Eggs

 - Fill a large sauce pan with 2" of water and place over a medium-high burner.